Cadillac V8 engine: V8-6-4

-For 1981 Cadillac introduced a new engine that would become notorious for its unreliable electronics, the V8-6-4 (L62).
+For 1981, Cadillac introduced a new engine that would become notorious for its unreliable electronics, the V8-6-4 (L62).
 The L61 had not provided a significant improvement in the company's CAFE numbers, so Cadillac and Eaton Corporation devised a cylinder deactivation system called Modulated Displacement that would shut off two or four cylinders in low-load conditions such as highway cruising, then reactivate them when more power was needed.
 When deactivated, solenoids mounted to those cylinders' rocker arm studs would disengage the fulcrums, allowing the rockers to "float" and leave the valves closed despite the continued action of the pushrods.
-These engines are easily identified by their rocker covers, which each have elevated sections over 2 cylinders with electrical connectors on top.
-With the valves closed the cylinders acted as air-springs, which both eliminated the feel of "missing" and kept the cylinders warm for instant combustion upon reactivation.
+These engines are easily identified by their rocker covers, which each have elevated sections over two cylinders with electrical connectors on top.
+With the valves closed, the cylinders acted as air springs, which both eliminated the feel of "missing" and kept the cylinders warm for instant combustion upon reactivation.
 Simultaneously, the engine control module would reduce the amount of fuel metered through the TBI unit.
-On the dashboard, an "MPG Sentinel" digital display could show the number of cylinders in operation, average or current fuel consumption (in miles per gallon), or estimated range based on the amount of fuel remaining in the tank and the average mileage since the last reset.
+On the dashboard, an "MPG Sentinel" digital display could show the number of cylinders in operation, average or current fuel consumption (in miles per gallon), or estimated range based on the amount of fuel remaining in the tank and the average efficiency since the last reset.

 Another rare and advanced feature introduced with DFI was Cadillac's truly "on-board" diagnostics.
-For mechanics who had to deal with the 368s, the cars contained diagnostics that did not require the use of special external computer scan-tools.
-The new Electronic Climate Control display, along with the MPG Sentinel, provided on-board readout of any stored trouble codes, instantaneous readings from all the various engine sensors, forced cycling of the underhood solenoids and motors, and on the V8-6-4 engines, manual cylinder-pair control.
+For mechanics who had to deal with the 368s, the cars contained diagnostics that did not require the use of special external computer scan tools.
+The new electronic climate control display, along with the MPG Sentinel, provided on-board readout of any stored trouble codes, instantaneous readings from all the various engine sensors, forced cycling of the underhood solenoids and motors, and on the V8-6-4 engines, manual cylinder-pair control.
 The L62 produced 140 hp at 3800 rpm and 265 lbft at 1400 rpm.
 Cadillac hailed the L62 as a technological masterpiece, and made it standard equipment across the whole Cadillac line.